Passaic County, New Jersey: County government

-The Passaic County Court House and Administrative Building complex is located at the county seat in Paterson.
+The Passaic County Court House and Administration Building complex is located at the county seat in Paterson.
 In Passaic County's commission form of government, the Board of County Commissioners discharges both executive and legislative responsibilities.
 Seven Commissioners are elected at-large for three-year terms on a staggered basis.
 A Director and Deputy Director are elected from among the seven Commissioners, at an annual reorganization meeting in January.
 Passaic County operates through six standing committees of the Board of County Commissioners.
 They are: Administration & Finance; Health, Education and Community Affairs; Public Works and Buildings & Grounds; Law & Public Safety; Human Services and Planning and Economic Development.
 The Commissioners also appoint individuals to departments, agencies, boards, and commissions for the effective administration of the county government.
 In 2016, commissioners were paid $28,500, and the director was paid an annual salary of $29,500.
-The Commissioners select a County Administrator, who, in the role of chief administrative officer, supervises the day-to-day operation of the county government and its departments; Anthony J. DeNova III, the County Administrator until 2022, resigned at the end of that calendar year in order to pursue personal interests, and was replaced by county counsel Matthew Jordan.
+The Commissioners select a County Administrator, who, in the role of chief administrative officer, supervises the day-to-day operation of the county government and its departments; County counsel Matthew Jordan took office as administrator in 2022, succeeding Anthony J. DeNova III, who had served as administrator for 19 years.

-As of 2025, Passaic County's Commissioners are (with terms for Chair and Vice-Chair ending every December 31st):
+As of 2025, Passaic County's Commissioners are (with terms for Chair and Vice-Chair ending every December 31):

+Republicans have not won countywide office since 2021.
+Nicolino Gallo's 2021 third-place finish for the three Board seats at stake then represents the first time any Republicans have been in the county government since now-State Senator Kristin Corrado left her position as County Clerk to win that seat in 2017, as well as the first time the Board has had any Republican members at all since 2012, when then-Freeholders Deborah E. Ciambrone, Michael Marrotta, and Edward O'Connell were defeated.
+In March 2023, the commission swore Orlando Cruz, the president of the Greater Paterson Chamber of Commerce (as well as its counterpart in neighboring Wayne), into office to replace retiring commissioner T.J.
+Best, who resigned at the beginning of the month to spend time with family members down in Georgia.

 Constitutional officers, elected on a countywide basis, are:

-The Passaic County Prosecutor is Camelia M. Valdes of Bloomingdale, who was appointed by Governor of New Jersey Jon S. Corzine in May 2009 and renominated by Governor Chris Christie in June 2015.
-Passaic County constitutes Vicinage 11 of the New Jersey Superior Court and is seated at the Passaic County Courthouse in Paterson; the Assignment Judge for Vicinage 11 is Ernest M. Caposela.
-Law enforcement at the county level is provided by the Passaic County Sheriff and the Passaic County Prosecutor's Office.
+The Passaic County Prosecutor is Camelia M. Valdes of Bloomingdale, who was appointed by Governor of New Jersey Jon S. Corzine in May 2009, and renominated by Governor Chris Christie in June 2015.
+Passaic County constitutes Vicinage 11 of the New Jersey Superior Court and is seated at the Passaic County Court House in Paterson; the Assignment Judge for Vicinage 11 is Ernest M. Caposela.
+Law enforcement at the county level is provided by the Passaic County Sheriff's Office and the Passaic County Prosecutor's Office, which occasionally assist local police forces with investigations and patrol efforts.